jotieno/Elk-Stack-Deployment/README.md

 ### Other useful commands
 - sudo docker container list -a - to list the containers that have been created
-- sudo docker start [nameofcontainer] - To start a container
+- sudo docker start [name-of-container] - To start a container
-- sudo docker attach [nameofcontainer] - To connect to the container
+- sudo docker attach [name-of-container] - To connect to the container
-- nano [nameofcontainer] - To create/edit/update the YAML file
+- nano [name-of-container] - To create/edit/update the YAML file
-- ansible-playbook filebeat-playbook.yml - To run the playbook on the VMs
+- ansible-playbook [name-of-container] - To run the playbook on the VMs